Optimum Investment Advisors Has $727,000 Stock Holdings in Bank of America Co. (NYSE:BAC)

-Optimum Investment Advisors cut its stake in Bank of America Co.
-(NYSE:BAC) by 40.9% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Optimum Investment Advisors decreased its stake in Bank of America Co.
+(NYSE:BAC) by 40.9% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 17,133 shares of the financial services provider’s stock after selling 11,864 shares during the period.
-Optimum Investment Advisors’ holdings in Bank of America were worth $727,000 as of its most recent filing with the Securities and Exchange Commission.
+Optimum Investment Advisors’ holdings in Bank of America were worth $727,000 as of its most recent filing with the SEC.

-A number of other large investors have also modified their holdings of BAC.
-Camden National Bank lifted its stake in Bank of America by 9.8% in the 4th quarter.
-Camden National Bank now owns 11,568 shares of the financial services provider’s stock valued at $351,000 after purchasing an additional 1,030 shares during the last quarter.
-GPS Wealth Strategies Group LLC grew its holdings in shares of Bank of America by 56.8% during the second quarter.
-GPS Wealth Strategies Group LLC now owns 3,196 shares of the financial services provider’s stock valued at $132,000 after buying an additional 1,158 shares during the last quarter.
-Arden Trust Co grew its holdings in shares of Bank of America by 12.5% during the second quarter.
-Arden Trust Co now owns 93,322 shares of the financial services provider’s stock valued at $3,847,000 after buying an additional 10,343 shares during the last quarter.
-Wallington Asset Management LLC lifted its position in shares of Bank of America by 2.2% during the second quarter.
-Wallington Asset Management LLC now owns 326,790 shares of the financial services provider’s stock valued at $13,474,000 after purchasing an additional 7,182 shares in the last quarter.
-Finally, Vigilare Wealth Management lifted its position in shares of Bank of America by 15.6% during the second quarter.
-Vigilare Wealth Management now owns 27,539 shares of the financial services provider’s stock valued at $1,135,000 after purchasing an additional 3,716 shares in the last quarter.
-70.67% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also bought and sold shares of the company.
+PrairieView Partners LLC grew its position in shares of Bank of America by 162.5% in the 3rd quarter.
+PrairieView Partners LLC now owns 727 shares of the financial services provider’s stock worth $31,000 after buying an additional 450 shares during the period.
+Cowen Prime Advisors LLC bought a new stake in shares of Bank of America during the second quarter worth $31,000.
+Mascoma Wealth Management LLC bought a new position in Bank of America in the third quarter worth about $36,000.
+Elmwood Wealth Management Inc. boosted its position in Bank of America by 138.9% in the second quarter.
+Elmwood Wealth Management Inc. now owns 860 shares of the financial services provider’s stock valued at $35,000 after buying an additional 500 shares during the last quarter.
+Finally, Financial Insights Inc. acquired a new position in shares of Bank of America during the 2nd quarter worth approximately $38,000.
+70.67% of the stock is currently owned by institutional investors.

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
-Shareholders of record on Friday, December 3rd will be paid a dividend of $0.21 per share.
-The ex-dividend date is Thursday, December 2nd.
-This represents a $0.84 annualized dividend and a yield of 1.90%.
-Bank of America’s dividend payout ratio is presently 25.23%.

-Several equities analysts recently commented on the stock.
-Oppenheimer boosted their price objective on shares of Bank of America from $48.00 to $51.00 and gave the company an “outperform” rating in a research note on Friday, October 15th.
-Evercore ISI upped their price objective on shares of Bank of America from $43.00 to $48.00 and gave the stock an “outperform” rating in a report on Friday, October 15th.
-They noted that the move was a valuation call.
-Jefferies Financial Group increased their price objective on shares of Bank of America from $41.00 to $48.00 and gave the company a “hold” rating in a research report on Monday, October 11th.
-Morgan Stanley increased their price objective on shares of Bank of America from $42.00 to $49.00 and gave the stock an “underweight” rating in a research note on Monday.
-Finally, Wolfe Research cut shares of Bank of America from an “outperform” rating to a “market perform” rating and set a $44.00 price objective on the stock. in a research report on Wednesday, October 13th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating and seventeen have issued a buy rating to the stock.
-According to MarketBeat, Bank of America currently has an average rating of “Buy” and a consensus price target of $44.37.
+BAC has been the topic of several research analyst reports.
+Barclays raised their target price on Bank of America from $45.00 to $49.00 and gave the stock an “overweight” rating in a research report on Friday, October 15th.
+Oppenheimer increased their price target on Bank of America from $48.00 to $51.00 and gave the company an “outperform” rating in a report on Friday, October 15th.
+Odeon Capital Group raised Bank of America from a “hold” rating to a “buy” rating and set a $46.50 price target for the company in a research note on Monday, September 13th.
+Robert W. Baird reiterated a “sell” rating and set a $42.00 price objective on shares of Bank of America in a report on Monday.
+Finally, Morgan Stanley lifted their price objective on Bank of America from $42.00 to $49.00 and gave the company an “underweight” rating in a report on Monday.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and seventeen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $44.37.

+Bank of America (NYSE:BAC) last posted its quarterly earnings data on Thursday, October 14th.
+The financial services provider reported $0.85 earnings per share for the quarter, topping the consensus estimate of $0.71 by $0.14.
+The firm had revenue of $22.77 billion during the quarter, compared to analysts’ expectations of $21.60 billion.
+Bank of America had a net margin of 33.10% and a return on equity of 12.16%.
+Bank of America’s revenue was up 11.9% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.51 EPS.
+Research analysts forecast that Bank of America Co. will post 3.49 earnings per share for the current year.

+The company also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
+Stockholders of record on Friday, December 3rd will be issued a $0.21 dividend.
+The ex-dividend date of this dividend is Thursday, December 2nd.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.90%.
+Bank of America’s payout ratio is 25.23%.

-In other news, Director Frank P. Bramble sold 2,200 shares of the stock in a transaction dated Tuesday, November 2nd.
-The shares were sold at an average price of $48.22, for a total transaction of $106,084.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Dean C. Athanasia sold 108,478 shares of the stock in a transaction that occurred on Friday, October 15th.
-The stock was sold at an average price of $45.77, for a total transaction of $4,965,038.06.
+In related news, insider Dean C. Athanasia sold 108,478 shares of Bank of America stock in a transaction on Friday, October 15th.
+The shares were sold at an average price of $45.77, for a total transaction of $4,965,038.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Frank P. Bramble sold 2,200 shares of the business’s stock in a transaction dated Tuesday, November 2nd.
+The stock was sold at an average price of $48.22, for a total transaction of $106,084.00.
 The disclosure for this sale can be found here.
-0.22% of the stock is owned by corporate insiders.
+0.22% of the stock is currently owned by corporate insiders.

 Bank of America Corp. is a bank and financial holding company, which engages in the provision of banking and nonbank financial services.
 It operates through the following segments: Consumer Banking, Global Wealth and Investment Management, Global Banking, Global Markets, and All Other.
 The Consumer Banking segment offers credit, banking, and investment products and services to consumers and small businesses.